-Former White Apron Catering Queen, and good friend, Jules Gollner thinks Amelia's Italian Cuisine in Downtown Gainesville is one her favorite lunch stops.
-"Chef Andy does a magnificent job of preparation, professional presentation and really good Italian food," Jules said.
+A Former former friend that wishes to remain nameless thinks Amelia's Italian Cuisine in Downtown Gainesville is one her favorite lunch stops.
+"Chef Andy does a magnificent job of preparation, professional presentation and really good Italian food."
 Chef Andy greeted us this lunch hour with a cordial smile and the suggestion I should try the Shrimp Fra Diavolo.
 The Chef was quick to point out the Fra Diavolo was on the spicier side of the menu.
 That's all right with the GLOB Master, my lunch consisted of fresh jumbo shrimp sauteed with garlic and spicy marinara sauce, served over linguini.
 The shrimp and the sauce were spicy, and they melded for a piquant, full. hearty flavor and crunch.
 My lunch was a three spotter lunch.
 Well I did have three nice tomato stains on my shirt after noon day meal.
-Jules always get the Eggplant Parmesan, image at right.
+My lunch partner always gets the Eggplant Parmesan, image at right.
 Her lunch was a very nice presentation of thinly sliced eggplant layered and baked with Amelia's house sauce and cheeses.
-Jule's thought the lunch was excellent but with a little too much of the house sauce.
+The lunch was excellent but with a little too much of the house sauce.
 BTW Zucherro's 'Diavolo in me' is an interesting music compliment to the Shrimp Fra Diavolo.

 Friends, Italian cuisine create fun lunch!

 My roots in Gainesville go way back in time to when the Gainesville Sun was actually located in the buildings where the Sun Center downtown resides.
 So when someone makes a suggestion about lunch in that very location, I jump at the opportunity.